 When you sign up for a skating program at our club, you are required to also become a member of Skate Canada.
 This annual \$43.65 fee is valid from Sept.
 1 to Aug.
 31. It includes insurance coverage, along with access to all Skate Canada programs.
-This fee is included as part of your registration fees.
+This fee is in addition to your registration fees.
 For more information about Skate Canada, visit www.skatecanada.ca.